UMB Leads the Way, Sees Growth in Latest FDIC Summary of Deposits Report

 We’ve held the position as market share leader in Kansas City for nine years running, and we believe that it is because people trust UMB and feel confident keeping their money with us during all economic cycles.
 As history has shown, we tend to see positive business activity when there is a flight to quality during unpredictable times—and this year has showcased that once again.

 Additionally, while we’re all adapting to a new way to conduct business, our pipeline and sales activity remain strong, and we continue to see growth across our various business lines.
-That growth was showcased in our second quarter earnings report.
-As of June 30, 2020, UMB reported $24.5 billion in deposits and $15.3 billion in loan balances.
-This represents significant growth year-over-year when we reported $19.4 billion in deposits and $12.9 billion in loan balances at the end of the second quarter of 2019.
-Our average loans in the second quarter of 2020, excluding Paycheck Protection Program (PPP) balances, increased 8.2% on a linked-quarter annualized basis.
+That growth was showcased in our most recent earnings report.
+As of September 30, 2020, UMB reported $24.7 billion in deposits and $16.0 billion in loan balances.
+This represents significant growth year-over-year when we reported $19.3 billion in deposits and $13.0 billion in loan balances at the end of Q3 2019.

 If we’ve learned anything from this past year, it’s that predicting the future is a futile exercise.
 However, based on what we know right now, we anticipate that cash will continue to be sidelined until we have more clarity about COVID-19 and how we can safely return to work, school and everyday living.
 We also anticipate a modest economic recovery as companies begin to regain confidence in the economy, more jobs are created, and as consumer sentiment steadily rises.

-We are also weeks away from a presidential election – a time that historically brings pause and uncertainty to businesses.
+The dust from the recent presidential election is also beginning to settle.
 KC Mathews, our chief investment officer, recently noted that while politics create short-term noise, they have little to do with impacting long-term financial plans.
-He anticipates that we will see a significant rebound in the second half of this year, with GDP up 16% in the second quarter and up 12% in the fourth quarter.
+He anticipates short-term market volatility for the remainder of the year but expects that we will see a significant rebound in 2021, with real GDP at 3.7%.

 In the midst of everything happening in the world and in our country, one thing is certain – we are here and ready to assist.
 For more than 100 years, UMB has proven to be a strong financial steward for the communities we serve and for our customers.
 In the end, we believe people do business with us because they trust what we do and the counsel we provide.
 We look forward to continuing to serve our communities and customers for the next century and beyond.